snailtail/PerformanceTest/README.md

 |          add_strings | 1000000 | 96,332,038,304.5 ns | 1,039,946,892.65 ns | 868,402,754.79 ns | 1000137110168 B |
 | interpolated_strings | 1000000 | 95,706,342,774.9 ns |   217,939,211.61 ns | 203,860,473.76 ns | 1000136138040 B |
 |  using_stringbuilder | 1000000 |      2,708,669.1 ns |        21,950.41 ns |      20,532.42 ns |       4010393 B |

+## So?

+Well if performance ever might matter, like if resources are limited where your code is running (or cost mucho dineros), you should definitely use the StringBuilder method.
+If not - lucky you!
+Keep on keepin on. :)